sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Advanced font selection in XeLaTeX and LuaLaTeX
+Short desc    : Advanced font selection in XeLaTeX and LuaLaTeX
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : Fontspec is a package for XeLaTeX and LuaLaTeX.
+Descript     : Fontspec is a package for XeLaTeX and LuaLaTeX.
 It provides an
              : automatic and unified interface to feature-rich AAT and
              : OpenType fonts through the NFSS in LaTeX running on XeTeX or
              : LuaTeX engines.
 The package requires the l3kernel and xparse